Dawar13/Compressible_flow_calculator_Dawar_23B0036/README.md

 ---

 ## 📜 License
 This project is for educational use.
-Add your preferred license if publishing publicly.